addiscent/vagrant-ruby-rails/README.md

 #### Guest VBox ".../workspace/" Subdirectory

 Recall that earlier you created a subdirectory in ".../vagrant-ruby-rails/" named "workspace/".
 You created it while in a terminal session on the _host_ computer, on its file system.
-Later, while in a "vagrant ssh" session, you created a _Rails_ app in _guest-vbox_ "/vagrant/workspace", and served its web pages from the _WEBrick_ server.
+Later, while in a "vagrant ssh" session, you created a _Rails_ app in _guest-vbox_ "/vagrant/workspace", and served its web pages from the server.

 That is an example of how a subdirectory heirarchy in the _host_ ".../vagrant-ruby-rails/" subdirectory can be used from "within" the _guest-vbox_ file system.